 Portrait by Sol Diaz.

-Sidney Mori Garrett is a Houston, TX born, Chicago, IL based curator, arts administrator, and artist.
-Her artistic, administrative, and curatorial practice is rooted in her southern mixed-race Black Feminist’s lens of love, mindfulness, and care.
-She has received a Bachelor of Fine Arts in Photography and Digital Media from University of Houston and a Masters of Fine Art in Arts Administration and Policy from the School of Art Institute of Chicago.
-Garrett has created multimedia works that have exhibited nationally and internationally at Alabama Song Art Space, Blaffer Art Museum, Art Licks Weekend and Wedge Gallery among others.
+Sidney Mori Garrett (she/her) is a Houston, TX born, Chicago, IL based artist administrator.
+Her practice is rooted in her southern mixed-race Black Feminist’s lens of love, mindfulness, and care.
+She has received a Bachelor of Fine Arts in Photography and Digital Media from the University of Houston and a Master of Fine Art in Arts Administration and Policy from the School of Art Institute of Chicago.
+Garrett has created multimedia works that have been exhibited nationally and internationally at Alabama Song Art Space, Blaffer Art Museum, Art Licks Weekend, and Wedge Gallery among others.
 Her written works have been published in Byline Houston, Gulf Coast Journal, and The Smartest Thing.
 In 2017, Garrett performed in Scales with Solange Knowles at the Chinati Foundation in Marfa, TX and later continued to work with Knowles in 2019 for When I Get Home.
-She has curated exhibitions for Project Row Houses’ Community Gallery, ICOSA Collective, and the School of Art Institute of Chicago's Wellness Center.
+She has curated exhibitions for Project Row Houses’ Community Gallery, ICOSA Collective, School of Art Institute of Chicago's Wellness Center, and the Chicago Artists Coalition where she was a Curatorial Resident from 2024-2026.
 Garrett has held previous positions at Lawndale Art Center, Contemporary Arts Museum Houston, Project Row Houses, and Hyde Park Jazz Festival while also serving as an Artist Board member for Art League Houston from 2018-2019.
-She is currently Director of Programs at 3Arts, a 2024-2026 Chicago Artists Coalition Curatorial Resident, and a member of Nikkei Uprising (a group of Japanese American activists in Chicago organizing towards abolition & the collective liberation of all peoples).
+She is currently Director of Programs at 3Arts and a member of Nikkei Uprising (a group of Japanese American activists in Chicago organizing towards abolition & the collective liberation of all peoples).